 Hiking Old Man of Storr with Kids

-There are no water stations either, so be sure to fill your hydration packs before leaving home.
+There isn’t a water station at the trailhead, so be sure to fill your water bladders before leaving home.

-The trail surface on this hike is gravel for the first half, but then becomes uneven with many large rocks.
+The trail is gravel for the first half, then becomes uneven and rocky.
 We wouldn’t recommend normal shoes for this hike; hiking shoes or boots are a must.

 Dogs are allowed on the Old Man of Storr hike.